 Treatment For Blackheads

 - Prescription medication – Appropriate medication can be prescribed by the doctor to treat a severe case of blackheads.
 Since blackheads mainly fall into grade 1 acne, relevant topical medicines are prescribed.
-For grade 1 blackheads, the medication generally contain vitamin A and include tretinoin adapalene, benzoyl peroxide.
+For grade 1 blackheads, the medication generally contains vitamin A and include tretinoin adapalene, benzoyl peroxide.

 - Chemical peels – A salicylic acid peel is the primary chemical peel used for unclogging pores and removing dead skin cells that contribute to blackheads.
 A salicylic acid peel is a mild peel used for the effective removal of blackheads.
-The chemical solution containing salicylic acid is applied to the skin which eventually leads to the peeling of the upper layers revealing smooth and healthy skin underneath.
+The chemical solution containing salicylic acid is applied to the skin which eventually leads to the feeling of the upper layers revealing smooth and healthy skin underneath.

 - Manual blackhead removal – Dermatologists or skin experts use a specialized tool called a comedone extractor to extract the blackheads from the skin.
 The tool has a round loop at the tip which is placed over the blackhead to be extracted.
 It is gently pressed to remove the plug and pressure is then applied to remove the blockage.
 It is one of the easiest and quickest ways to get rid of blackheads but you should consider taking the help of a professional while using this tool for the right amount of pressure to unclog the pore without harming the skin.